NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Added support for version 0.9.3 of Gifski (delete the older DLL and download again via Options > Extras).
 • You can now cancel the gif encoding that uses Gifski.
 • When exporting as project, the app will use the encoder window instead of locking down the editor.
+• You can use FFmpeg to import frames from video (I also improved performance while importing video with the default method).
 • Turkish and Russian translation were updated.

 ### Fixed: